servalproject/serval-dna/INSTALL.md

 * **tfw_createfile** is an executable utility needed by test scripts for creating large data files with unique, non-repeating content.

+In addition, the following artifacts are produced [if a Swift compiler is present][Swift development]:

+* **servaldswift** is a statically linked Serval DNA executable identical to *servald*, but its *main* entry point is compiled from a [Swift][] program to prove that Swift code can invoke internal Serval DNA daemon APIs.
+It dynamically links to many more system libraries than *servald* because of the Swift language's run-time support and resultant library dependencies, so is not suitable for deployment.

 Test scripts
 ------------